 November 7, 2019

 Most of the spiders that get into our Aiken homes are harmless.
-They live inside our cellars, basements, wall voids, and attic spaces.
-They rarely make an appearance in common areas.
+They live inside our cellars, basements, wall voids, and attic spaces, rarely making an appearance in common areas.
 But there are some spiders that can become a problem.
-Let's take a look at what spider invaders get in during the fall and what you can do to keep them out.
+Let's take a look at hich spiders get in during the fall and what you can do to keep them out.